cgrates/cgrates/docs/chargers.rst

 FilterIDs
 	List of *FilterProfiles* which should match in order to consider the ChargerProfile matching the event.

-ActivationInterval
-	Is the time interval when this profile becomes active.
-If undefined, the profile is always active.
-Other options are start time, end time or both.

 RunID
 	The identifier for a single bill run / charged output *Event*.